Dentures in Baltimore

 For full dentures, the patient’s teeth will be extracted and a temporary denture will be placed while the gums heal over 8-12 weeks.
 Impressions are taken of the teeth before extraction of the teeth to construct a prosthesis that mimics the patient’s bite and fits in their jaw.
 The impressions are sent to a dental lab that creates the dentures and the patient will have a trial fitting before approving them.

-During this fitting, the patient informs our dentist in Baltimore if any adjustments need to be made.
-At a separate appointment, once the official dentures have been received, we will have a final fitting and the dentures are held in place through suction around the gums.
+During this fitting, the patient informs the dentist if any adjustments need to be made.
+At a separate appointment, once the official dentures have been received, we will have a final fitting, and the dentures are held in place through suction around the gums.

 It is normal for there to be an adjustment period when receiving your first set of dentures or receiving new dentures.
 It takes about 30 days to get used to the feeling of dentures in your mouth.
 Within this period, you may experience irritation to your gums, increased saliva, difficulty pronouncing certain sounds, an inability to eat a normal diet, and some soreness.